gluethegiant/gtg-rack/README.md

 Try to not copy them too closely.
 All the code is released to use under the GPL 3 license and above.

+### Building

+To build these rack modules, [see the official VCV Rack documentation](https://vcvrack.com/manual/Building.html).

 ### Release Notes

 v.
 1.0.0 Initial Release